rwilliams/jrubywiki/Truffle.md

 ### rbenv

-> Outdated, please use rvm temporary until https://github.com/sstephenson/ruby-build/pull/807 is merged.

-Using `rbenv` and `ruby-build` you can install `jruby-9.0.0.0+graal-dev`.
+Using `rbenv` and `ruby-build` you can install `jruby-master+graal-dev`.
 Like the nightly builds, this includes both JRuby and the Graal VM so you don't need a separate JVM.

 ```
-$ rbenv install jruby-9.0.0.0+graal-dev
+$ rbenv install jruby-master+graal-dev
-$ rbenv shell jruby-9.0.0.0+graal-dev
+$ rbenv shell jruby-master+graal-dev
 $ ruby -X+T -e 'puts Truffle.graal?'
 true
 ```